RIKEN-RCCS/baby-modelica/README.md

 Baby-Modelica is a simple frontend (parser+flattener) for the Modelica language specification 3.4.
 It parses the source code then performs simple syntactic transformations, and optionally dumps a flat model.
-Flattening a model is an essential part of Modelica, and it resolves all the features as an object-oriented language.
-Flattening is indispensable even for simple tools, because parameters in a model are substituted multiple times by nested parameterization.
+Flattening is an essential part of Modelica, and it resolves all the features as an object-oriented language.
+Flattening is indispensable even for simple tools, because parameter values in a model may be substituted multiple times by nested parameterization.
 A generated flat model is hopefully to be re-readable by Modelica compilers.